Find out when you can apply for Belgian citizenship, and the conditions and processes for applying.

 EU/EEA and Swiss citizens acquire permanent residence automatically after five years of uninterrupted stay in Belgium.
 However, if you want to obtain the electronic version of your residence card (E+ card), then you have to go to your local municipal office (find your local commune in Belgium); the card is valid for five years and is renewable.
 Family members from non-EU/EEA or Switzerland can get an F+ card, also valid for five years and renewable.

-If you’re a non-EU/EEA/Swiss citizen, you must always file a specific application for permanent residency at your local municipal office (find your local commune in Belgium).
-Your application will be sent to the Federal Immigration Office for review.
-If your application is successful then you’ll be given the relevant residence card.
+If you’re a non-EU/EEA/Swiss citizen, you must always file a specific application for permanent residency at your local municipal office.
+Your application goes to the Federal Immigration Office for review.
+If your application is successful, then you’ll receive a residence card.
 These permits are valid for five years and are renewable.

 Applying for Belgian citizenship

-The standard procedure for acquiring Belgian nationality is via a ‘nationality declaration’, although a number of options exist.
+The standard procedure for acquiring Belgian nationality is via a nationality declaration, although a number of options exist.
 The declaration is based on one of the grounds prescribed in the legislation, such as marriage to a Belgian national, legal residence, or parent of a child born in Belgium.
-Each of these grounds is linked to a strict set of eligibility criteria.
+Each of these grounds has a strict set of eligibility criteria.

 To start the process, you should file your application at the Belgian town hall of your place of residence; your Belgian municipality will inform you on what documents you need for your individual situation.
-After submission, it takes in principle four months to obtain a decision on your file, although some foreigners have reported longer waiting times.
+After submission, it takes four months to obtain a decision on your file.
+However, some report longer waiting times.
 See here for a list of addresses and contact details.

 If you receive Belgian nationality, you can typically keep your original nationality; the Belgian authorities do not require you to renounce your citizenship from your home country.
 However, your country of origin may do, so you will need to check.

-For detailed information on acquisition of nationality, see Belgian non-profit Objectif (in French or Dutch so use a web translator if necessary), which has up-to-date information on procedures and documentation.
-The Belgian Ministry of Foreign affairs also provides some details on naturalisation.
-You can contact Expatica’s Ask the Expert free service, Objectif or the Belgian Foreign Ministry to ask questions.
+For detailed information on gaining citizenship, see Belgian non-profit Objectif (in French or Dutch), which has current information on procedures.
+The Belgian Ministry of Foreign affairs also provides some details on naturalization.
+You can contact Expatica’s Ask the Expert free service, Objectif, or the Belgian Foreign Ministry to ask questions.
 For information on Belgium’s electronic identity cards, see eID.